nutanix-japan/ocp-hci/import_bp/import_bp.rst

         -rw-rw-r--.
 1 apache apache  48M Dec 26 05:11 openshift-client-linux.tar.gz ## << this is OCP Client
         -rw-rw-r--.
 1 apache apache  89M Dec 26 05:11 openshift-install-linux.tar.gz ## << this is OCP Server

 Now we have the provisioning VM up and running.
-This part of the lab is done.
+This section of the lab is done.

 .. figure:: images/ocp_lab_status_1.png